udtrokia/Radiancy/README.md

 Radiancy is a toy blockchain what I regard as a blockchain playground.
 Five built-in commands can help us taste the taste of  blockchain honey.
-It's actually about... proof of work, database, crypto transaction and wallet —— A relatively completely transaction system but lack of coinbase handlings, consensus and network.
+It's actually about... proof of work, database, crypto transaction and wallet —— A relatively complete transaction system but lack of coinbase handlings, consensus and network.

-In order to ensure every command runs correctlly, Radiancy will generate a database and a wallet in current path whatever you have inputted 😂
+In order to ensure every command runs correctlly, Radiancy will generate a database and a wallet in `~/.radiancy`. whatever you have inputted 😂

 Anyway, Radiancy is simple and easy to use...
-And I wish all of Radiancy users get a pretty good experience with Radiancy.
+And I wish all of Radiancy users get a pretty good experience with it.

 That is...
 Welcome to the blockchain world,  and Long Live Rock n Roll.